Norah Flatley: Junior elite: 2013–2015

-Flatley qualified to Junior International Elite status.
-She qualified to the U.S. Classic in Chicago and placed fourth in the all-around and won gold on balance beam.
+Flatley qualified to Junior International Elite status in 2013.
+She qualified to the 2013 U.S. Classic in Chicago and placed fourth in the all-around and won gold on balance beam.
 Flatley scored the highest balance beam score (15.2) of the meet within both senior and junior divisions.
-At the 2013 U.S. National Gymnastics Championships, Flately accumulated a two-day all-around score of 112.400, placing fifth overall.
+At the 2013 U.S. National Gymnastics Championships, Flatley accumulated a two-day all-around score of 112.400, placing fifth overall.
 She won silver on balance beam behind Bailie Key.
 As a result she was named to the junior national team.

-2014

-Flatley made her international debut at the City of Jesolo Trophy competition in Jesolo, Italy.
+Flatley made her international debut at the 2014 City of Jesolo Trophy competition in Jesolo, Italy.
 She helped team USA win gold.
 Individually she placed third in the all-around behind Bailie Key and Nia Dennis and won gold on balance beam.
 She next competed at the Pacific Rim Championships in April in Richmond, Canada.
 While there she won team gold and gold on the balance beam.
 At the 2014 U.S. Classic Flatley placed third in the all-around, tied with Deanne Soza and behind Jordan Chiles and Dennis.
 In August Flately competed at the National Championships.
 She finished third in the all-around behind Jazmyn Foberg and Dennis.
 Additionally she won silver on the uneven bars behind Foberg and placed fourth on balance beam.

-2015

 Flatley competed her last year as a Junior International Elite in the 2015 season.
 At the 2015 City of Jesolo Trophy she helped the USA finish first as a team.
 Individually she won gold on balance beam and silver in the all-around and on the uneven bars, behind Laurie Hernandez on each.
 Due to a foot injury, Flatley missed the U.S. Classic and the U.S. National Championships.

 On October 7, 2015, Flately announced her verbal commitment to the UCLA Bruins gymnastics program, through her Instagram account.